drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 SELECT * FROM ticket_sales.sales;
 ```

-2. Notice, the number of bytes that will be processed when the query is run.
+2. Notice the number of bytes that will be processed when the query is run.

 ![Bytes Processed](img/bytes-when-run.png)

 3. Now, paste the following query.
 Notice the number of bytes processed is the same even though the query is only asking for sales from a specific date.

 ```
 SELECT * FROM ticket_sales.sales WHERE saletime = '12/14/2008 09:13:17';